Why On-Page SEO is Important

 Use these keywords in your content naturally.
 Don’t compromise readability in an attempt to include more keywords.
 Keyword stuffing is a black-hat on-site SEO tactic that can get your site demoted in rankings or removed entirely.
 Google offers examples of this here.

 Your content should be original.
-Don’t plagiarize from other websites and don’t simply copy content from your other webpages.
+Don’t plagiarize from other websites, and don’t simply copy content from your other webpages.
 It used to be easy to cheat like this to make it appear like your site has more content.
 Now, duplicate content is easily discovered by search engines and will get you penalized.

 You can't be caught cheating at on-page SEO if you don't cheat